top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 Towards the really end of our project we also tried to apply this approach which worked really well for the white and yellow filtering but unfortunately not for the orange (cone) filter.
 (BRANCH: devel-saviors-ai-tryout2) We think that if in the future one will stick to the hardware that this might be a very interesting approach since the linear trafo provided by the anti instagram team is usually sufficient for correcting the colors and this effort could save a whole publisher and subscriber and it is obvious that it is by far more efficient to transform a few filter values once than to transform every pixel of every incoming pixel.
 Furthermore we think that this approach might be useful for the lane detection or other vision based algorithms which are based on the concept of filtering colors.

+In terms of avoidance there would be possibilities to handle the high incurracies of the pose estimation by relying on the lane controller to not leave the lane and just use a kind of closed loop control to avoid the obstacle (Use the new position of the detected obstacle in each frame to securely avoid the duckie).
+Furthermore the infrastructure is in place to include new scenarios like obstacles on intersection or multiple detected obstacles inside the bounding box.
+If multiple obstacles are in proximity, a more sophisticated trajectory generation could be put in place to avoid these obstacles in a safe and optimal way.
 ## Theory Chapter {#saviors-theory-chapter}

 ### Required Matrix Transformations {#saviors-transformations}